 While they do offer statistics on a per-site, per-day & per-ad unit basis (along with pageview stats), they currently do not offer data down to the page or keyword level.
 They provide data on earnings, pageviews & eCPM; but they currently do not provide click or CPC data.
 (I believe they will be adding more granular metrics fairly soon).

-That Chitika is around over a decade after launching is a testament to their fortitude and fighting spirit, as many other ad networks which were launched after them have already been shut down.
+That Chitika is around over a decade after launching is a testament to their fortitude and fighting spirit, as many providers which launched after them have already been shut down.
 AdBrite was created the year before Chitika and shut down on February 1, 2013.
-Yahoo! launched their own contextual ad program (named the Yahoo!
+Yahoo! launched their own program (named the Yahoo!
 Publisher Network) on August 2, 2005 but announced its closure on March 31, 2010.
-When they closed down they recommended publishers use the Chitika ad network.
+When they closed down they recommended publishers use Chitika.

 Account approval is quite fast.
 You can add the ad code to new sites quickly after your account is approved.